Justin-Sniesak/Kubernetes-GCP-Terraform-Enterprise-Operations/README.md

 ## Scope
-This project covers all projects, tasks, and troubleshooting in preperation for obtaining the KCNA.
+This repo covers all projects, tasks, and troubleshooting in preperation for obtaining the KCNA.

 ## Environment
 - Kubernetes: v1.33.1